 In several of the meetings they shoved the crowd around, and insulted it.
 At Grand Street Extension, Williamsburg, they ordered some of the banners taken down, and refused to let anyone speak who was not on the original list.
 But in spite of everything, the workers met, and heard their speakers, and adopted the following resolutions: Demand On Governor Fuller.

 To Governor Alvin T. Fuzzr, State House, Boston, Mass .: - We, in meeting assembled, pledge our solidarity with fellow-workers Sacco and Vanzetti, in their hunger strike which is their protest against the secrecy enveloping the investigation of their case by your committee.
-We demand a public investigation of the case, and call upon you, in the name of We believe that the evidence prethrough a public investigation.
+We demand a public investigation of the case, and call upon you, in the name of justice which America prides itself frame-up, a retrial or a public in- directly to Sacco and Vanzetti.
+We believe that the evidence prethrough a public investigation.
 (Signed) Rose Baron, Vancetti Emergency Committee. your innocence."
 The following resolution was also adopted at all the meetings and sent directly to Sacco and Vanzetti: selves to do all in our power to bring man. pressure to bear upon the governor | Engdahl pointed out that if the 42,- Police Fail to Stop Meeting. workers attend the meeting at Grand zetti.

-Frank P. Walsh, attorney for the Massachusetts.
-In some cities about ment of Labor in refusing to cancel the Massachusetts.
-It is af-That the car contract is a big one Board of Estimate.
-It reads, "Where-Two of them read: "Break the Bars" tice.' health, welfare and comfort of the speaking who was not on the original list.
+Two of them read: "Break the Bars" tice.' list.
 They obtained a list from the chairman and made him strictly ad- The speakers were Pascal Cosgrove, Rebecca Grecht, J. Louis Eng-Speaker after speaker took the "approximately 20,000 men and against the Secretary of Labor and been holding out in favor of the New by the absence of park, playground Thos.
 De Fazio, M. Springfield, I. A. Bimba, Clarence Miller, -and Drimoss.
 Want Freedom.

 termined to fight for the release of Sacco and Vanzetti, crowded the two Brownsville (Brooklyn) meetings.
 The meeting at Hopkinson and Pitspeakers were loudly applauded when Trip to Michigan City "We don't want the sentence merely commuted.
 We want absolute free dom for Sacco and Vanzetti.
 They resolution.
 Walker then said, "The dred and fifty friends of The DAILY are innocent of every crime.
-They way.
-Comrade Ella Reeves Bloor and The speakers at both these meet- mitted by William Lehman, secre-Hammersmark headed the procession ings were: Pat Devine, Morris Taft, tary-treasurer of the Waiters and from the boat to the park, carrying a Frank Camarada, Chester A. Bixby, Waitresses' Local 1, at a hearing beprize DAILY WORKER banner (red) George Powers, C. Weissberg, D. fore the State Industrial Survey followed by Gil Greenberg, his wife Petrelli, P. Patterson, John Partal- Commission.
-The average wage of Big Harlem Gathering.
+They Hammersmark headed the procession ings were: Pat Devine, Morris Taft, tary-treasurer of the Waiters and from the boat to the park, carrying a Frank Camarada, Chester A. Bixby, Waitresses' Local 1, at a hearing beprize DAILY WORKER banner (red) George Powers, C. Weissberg, D. fore the State Industrial Survey followed by Gil Greenberg, his wife Petrelli, P. Patterson, John Partal- Commission.
+The average wage of way.

+Big Harlem Gathering.